code-lucidal58/go_lang_basics/README.md

 Go is a case sensitive language.

 ### Lets GO
 Every Go program is made up of packages.
-If program starts with _main_ package, it is an executable file.<br>
+If program starts with _main_ package, it is an executable file.
+Program starts executing from this package.<br>
 Package name is the same as the last element of the import path.
 For instance, the _math/rand_ package comprises files that begin with the statement _package rand_.
 To run a go file:  `go run file_name.go`